2018 Amesbury poisonings

 On 30 June 2018, in Amesbury, two British nationals, Charlie Rowley and Dawn Sturgess, were admitted to Salisbury District Hospital in Wiltshire, England.
 Police determined that they were poisoned by a Novichok nerve agent of the same kind used in the poisoning of Sergei and Yulia Skripal in Salisbury, 8 mi away, almost four months prior.
 Sturgess died on 8 July, and Rowley regained consciousness two days later.
+The inquest into the death of Sturgess was suspended upon the establishment of an independent inquiry, the outcome of which is still pending.

 Hospital admissions and subsequent death of Sturgess

 According to the subsequent press report released by the Metropolitan Police, at 10:15 on Saturday 30 June 2018, the South Western Ambulance Service was called to a residential address in Amesbury after Dawn Sturgess had collapsed.
 She was subsequently taken to hospital and admitted.
 At 15:30, the ambulance service was again called to that address, after Charlie Rowley had fallen ill.
 He was taken to hospital, and Wiltshire Police were informed of both admissions.

 On 8 July, Sturgess died at Salisbury District Hospital after doctors took the decision to switch off her life support.
 On 10 July, Rowley regained consciousness and there was a "small but significant improvement to his condition" according to the hospital.
 On 11 July, he was no longer in critical condition and the hospital downgraded his condition to "serious but stable".
 The same day, officers from the investigation team spoke with Rowley.
 He told his brother Matthew the nerve agent had been in a small perfume or aftershave bottle, which they had found in a park about nine days before spraying themselves with it.
 The police later closed and fingertip-searched Queen Elizabeth Gardens, a riverside park in central Salisbury, which the couple had visited the day before they fell ill.
 The funeral of Sturgess took place at Salisbury crematorium on 30 July 2018.

 On 20 July, Rowley was discharged from the hospital.
 Over the weekend of 18/19 August 2018, he was re-admitted to hospital with sight problems.
 On 4 September 2018 he was reported to be ill with meningitis but was expected to leave hospital "within a month".